Emmanuel L. Di Rossetti

 A short history of Envy, from hero to scapegoat

-The modern world is constantly presenting us with scapegoats.
-Lance Armstrong, Richard Millet, Jérôme Kerviel, John Galliano, to name but a few, each in their own field, with completely different causes and reasons, have recently embodied the scapegoat, the rightly punished culprit, the troublemaker put in his place.
-Continue reading
+The modern world constantly presents us with scapegoats.
+Lance Armstrong, Richard Millet, Jérôme Kerviel, John Galliano, to name just a few, each in their own field, with completely different causes and reasons, have recently embodied the scapegoat, the justly punished culprit, the troublemaker put in their place.
+The… Continue reading

 -